outdreamer/build-a-cure-1/docs/to_do.md

       - direction :: potential
       - filter order :: structure (filter orders map to structures that capture variance potential)

+    - network: known rules of known nodes
+    - interface: gaps in known rules allowing filter to be applied to objects that can occupy the gaps, to identify variance nodes
+    - interfaces should produce a network when their variance is exhausted

+    - examine mixed interfaces: interfaces applied on top of interfaces in various combinations to create a topology of applied filters
     - sometimes interfaces should be applied at intervals, so variance can develop in between & adjust interface order & identity as needed
     - embedding layers like parameterization have relevance for choosing interface cycle origin points

     - how would you derive core functions which map to core shapes (combine, direction) from this space?